-(A partnership between UKaid Sakchyam and Vijaya Laghubitta Bittiya Sanstha Limited Ltd)
+(This partnership between UKaid Sakchyam and Vijaya Laghubitta Bittiya Sanstha Limited Ltd has concluded successfully)

 One of the major components of the UKaid Sakchyam Access to Finance Programme (Sakchyam) is to work with Nepal’s Microfinance Institutions (MFIs) to make financial products and services affordable, available and accessible to the disadvantaged populations of the country.
 Millions of Nepalese still lack basic access to finance, especially in Karnali and Province 5 & 7 due to difficult topography and lack of physical infrastructure.
 In the face of these challenges, Sakchyam has worked closely with MFIs to resolve the problem of lack of formal financial institutions and financial inclusion – focusing on areas of branch expansion, product and service development, alternative delivery channels, capacity building and financial literacy.
 Most interventions are set in priority districts where better financial services have the potential to empower rural communities by making them financially independent.